Malnutrition is a condition that occurs when a person does not receive the right amount of nutrients, such as vitamins and minerals, from their diet.

 |Overweight||25 to <30|

-Having a vitamin or mineral deficiency means that you do not have enough of a particular vitamin or mineral.
+A deficiency means that you don’t have enough of a particular vitamin or mineral.

 Minerals are essential nutrients that our bodies need in small amounts to function properly.
-A lack of certain minerals can lead to a deficiency.
-Some examples are:
+A lack of certain minerals can lead to deficiencies, such as:

 Similarly, a lack of certain vitamins can also lead to deficiencies: